 The NSA is the U.S. National Security Agency.
 Ostensibly there to protect U.S. citizens and interests, the truth is that the NSA monitors every American and the people of many allied countries—all with the backing of the U.S. government and large portions of Congress.

 And it’s not only the NSA spying on its own people.
 Its counterparts at the CIA are also spying on and hacking targets of interest.

-Let’s take a look at eight methods the NSA is using to spy on you right now, according to documents leaked by Edward Snowden and further investigation by the press.
+Here are eight ways the NSA is still spying on you, right now, according to documents leaked by Edward Snowden and further investigation by the press.

 How NSA surveillance works in America

 1. The NSA can still access your phone records

 In 2017, the NSA acquired data from over 534 million phone calls and text messages.
 Unbelievably, this tally is over triple the amount collected in 2015, when the USA Freedom Act supposedly limited NSA access to data from communication companies.

 The NSA has yet to release the extent of 2018 data harvesting, though recent reports suggest excessive phone collections might finally be on the way out.
 Let’s hope the stories are true, but it wouldn’t be the first time the NSA has straight up lied about its surveillance policies.

 2. Your favorite internet services pass your data to the NSA